-The three window regions are stratified with respect to the second principal component, with the window region between 70 and 110 GHz having the lowest scores.
-Notably, both the portion of the G-band spectrum near the H_2O line, as well as K_a -band frequencies exhibit appreciable scores in both principal components, while also populating very different regimes in principal component space, suggesting that these two regions of the millimeter wave spectrum contain unique and complementary information.
+portions of the G-band spectrum near the $H_2O$ line, as well as $K_a$ -band frequencies, exhibit appreciable scores in both principal components, while also populating very different regimes in principal component space, suggesting that these two regions of the millimeter-wave spectrum contain unique and complementary information.

 IV.
-CONCLUSIONS
+CONCLUSION

-The simulations demonstrate that liquid cloud layers can be detected using a forward looking radiometer, and that the spectral response to the cloud depends both on distance and liquid water content.
+The simulations demonstrate that liquid cloud layers can be detected using a forward looking radiometer, and that the spectral response to the cloud depends both on distance and LWC.
+One challenge going forward will be choosing and channel set and developing inversion methods to separate the response to LWC and distance.
 Given that the liquid water response saturates near molecular resonances for fixed distance and distance response saturates for fixed water content, and the saturation brightness temperature shifts with the temperature of the atmosphere, rough determination of ambient temperature is also possible, especially if the local atmospheric transmission coefficient is known or can be estimated.
-The results suggest significantly larger responses than previous studies at 37 GHz and 89 GHz [4]; however, the non-cloud atmospheric conditions used in the present study may differ considerably from the previous work due to our choice of the Arctic domain.
+The results suggest significantly larger responses than previous studies at 37 and 89 GHz [4]; however, the noncloud atmospheric conditions used in this study may differ considerably from the previous work due to our choice of the Arctic domain.

-The spectral flattening in the window region near the 183.31-GHz water vapor transition due to liquid clouds has been observed in preliminary experiments with horizontalviewing G-band radiometers (Randolf Ware, private communications).
+The spectral flattening in the window region near the 183.31-GHz water vapor transition due to liquid clouds has been observed in preliminary experiments with horizontalviewing G-band radiometers (Randolph Ware, private communications).
 While this suggests that the phenomenology is sound, additional simulations and observations of matching conditions are necessary for a full quantitative comparison between modeling and measurements.
-Future efforts look to incorporate cloud resolving model or observed cloud and precipitation data into the radiative transfer framework, as we have done in previous studies [28], [13], to investigate more representative atmospheric scenarios for forward-viewing sensors.
+Future efforts look to incorporate cloud resolving model or observed cloud and precipitation data into the radiative transfer framework, as we have done in previous studies [13], [28], to investigate more representative atmospheric scenarios for forward-viewing sensors.
 Midlatitude systems that contain larger ice particles and snow aggregates with embedded liquid layers will be included to determine the effects of larger scatterers, as the impact of ice on the present simulations is minimal.
 Future simulations will also make use of refractive bending capabilities in ARTS.

-Given the simulated responses, millimeter-wave, in particular G-band, sensors that will allow for reduced size and mass are feasible systems for detecting liquid clouds; however, the PCA suggests that additional information may be gained by including K_a -band radiometers when size, mass, and power constraints are less of a concern.
+Given the simulated responses, millimeter-wave, in particular G-band, sensors that will allow for reduced size and mass are feasible systems for detecting liquid clouds.
+Furthermore, state-of-the-art radiometers in this band have demonstrated sensitivities on the order of 0.1 K [29], which is lower than the Monte Carlo standard error and is more than sufficient for these purposes.
+However, the PCA suggests that additional information may be gained by including $K_a$ -band radiometers when size, mass, and power constraints are of less concern.